 Andrew Shainberg is the Chief Compliance Officer and General Counsel for Ethics of Global Atlantic Financial Group.
-Andrew, who joined Global Atlantic in July 2018 and has 30 years of experience in the insurance industry as both an attorney and compliance officer, is responsible for regulatory compliance for Global Atlantic and its subsidiaries.
+Mr. Shainberg, who joined Global Atlantic in July 2018 and has over 30 years of experience in the insurance industry as both an attorney and compliance officer, is responsible for regulatory compliance for Global Atlantic and its subsidiaries.
 In November 2020, he assumed responsibility for Global Atlantic's Ethics program.
-Immediately prior to joining Global Atlantic, Andrew served as the Chief Compliance Officer of the Individual Markets division of The Guardian Life Insurance Company of America.
-Before that, Andrew served as the Chief Compliance Officer of Prudential's Individual Life Insurance and Retail Distribution businesses.
+Immediately prior to joining Global Atlantic, Mr. Shainberg served as the Chief Compliance Officer of the Individual Markets division of The Guardian Life Insurance Company of America.
+Before that, Mr. Shainberg served as the Chief Compliance Officer of Prudential's Individual Life Insurance and Retail Distribution businesses.